-- Labs submitted late will receive a 10% reduction for every week late up to 5 weeks late (i.e., the grade on a lab submitted 5 weeks late will be reduced by 10 points.
-So, if you score 16/20 on a lab submitted 5 weeks late, your final grade on that lab will be 6/20 after the late penalty.). - The last day to submit late labs for grading is 11:59 p.m.
-Arizona time on the Sunday prior to final exam day. - Once a lab is submitted for grading, it cannot be re-submitted for regrading.
+- 20-point labs submitted late will receive a 10% reduction for every week late up to 3 weeks late (i.e., the grade on a lab submitted 3 weeks late will be reduced by 6 points.
+So, if you score 16/20 on a lab submitted 3 weeks late, your final grade on that lab will be 10/20 after the late penalty). - The last day to submit any late labs still eligible for grading is 11:59 p.m.
+Arizona time on final exam day. - Once a lab or assignment is submitted for grading, it cannot be resubmitted for re-grading.